 As Director of Operations, Tamara is responsible for overseeing club operations and programs with primary engagement in program development and implementation, safety, metric management, and overseeing staff development within the clubs.
 Her role will entail seeking and reporting activities to ensure an optimal club experience for all club members.

-Tamara’s career with BGCA started as a part-time employee at one of the clubs moving to a full-time program director.
+Tamara’s career with BGCA started as a full-time employee at one of the clubs moving to a full-time program director.
 Over the years she has held many positions ranging from club level to grants to operations.
 She has always been willing to step in where the organization needed her and her skillset, to ensure the youth BGCA serves get the most out of their club experience.